Different Types of Financial Ratios:

 - Balance Sheet Ratio: In case both the variables are from the balance sheet, it is called B/S ratios.
 For instance, the ratio of current assets to current liabilities is referred to as the current ratio.
 It is computed utilising both figures from the B/S.

-You Might Also Like to Read: What is the Objective of Accounting Ratio
+Also Read: Types of Accounting Ratio

-The above mentioned is the concept, that is elucidated in detail about the Types of Financial Ratios for the class 12 Commerce students.
+The above mentioned is the concept, that is elucidated in detail about the Types of Financial Ratios for the Class 12 Commerce students.
 To know more, stay tuned to BYJU’S.